 - Open the Installation menu from the upper-left corner of the window and choose Apply changes.

 - Click the Apply button on the next screen to begin downloading and installing all of the necessary packages for MinGW to run.

 To open the MinGW shell, browse to C:\MinGW\msys\1.0\ and run the file called msys.bat

 You may wish to create a shortcut to this file in order to avoid having to browse to the file location in the future.

 You may leave the mingw-get tool on your PC to facilitate package updates in the future, or you may remove it without impacting MinGW's functionality.

 If you install OrCAD Lite on the same computer after you install MinGW, you may need to change the default path in MinGW's profile file.
 You can do this regardless of whether OrCAD Lite is installed to permanently set your default home directory as well.

-Open the file C:\MinGW\msys\1.0\etc\profile using a text editor, such as Notepad++.
+Open the file C:\MinGW\msys\1.0\etc\profile using any text editor.
 The very last line should read cd "$HOME" by default.
-Change the text inside the quotation marks to a folder of your choosing, using Linux-recognized forward slashes (/) in the path name, rather than Windows-recognized backslashes (\).
+Change the text inside the quotation marks to a folder of your choosing, using Linux-recognized forward slashes (/)in the path name, rather than Windows-recognized backslashes (\).
 For example, you might define the default path as "C:/Users/jsmith/Desktop/ECE251" if you have a folder on your Desktop for that course.